Sha1kh4/project1/README.md

 # project1
-link to the deploymen on infinityfree server http://skad.000.pe/
+link to the deployment on infinityfree server http://skad.000.pe/